 Established product testing guidelines set and performed by organizations outside of the manufacturing process help ensure adherence to standards set forth by the ASTM (American Society For Testing And Materials), and double check that all federal and state product retail laws are followed.
 As these tests are done in laboratories and facilities independent of the manufacturing organization, there is a greater chance of finding performance or safety issues.
 This process provides a more reliable guarantee that products meets the highest industry safety standards, while also providing an honest 3rd party opinion about the overall safety of a product.

-The Juvenile Products Manufacturers Association
+fish dating agency The Juvenile Products Manufacturers Association

 The Juvenile Products Manufacturers Association is a non-profit organization representing and certifying manufacturers who produce 95 percent of the prenatal to preschool products released in the U.S. market.
 Member companies manufacturer products in the following categories: